 Deferred offering costs are expenses directly related to the Form S-3 filed with the SEC on October 30, 2015 and declared effective on November 16, 2015.
 These costs consist of legal, accounting, printing, and filing fees that the Company has capitalized, including fees incurred by the independent registered public accounting firm directly related to the Shelf Registration.
-Deferred costs associated with the Shelf Registration will be reclassified to additional paid in capital on a pro-rata basis in the event the Company completes an offering under the Shelf Registration, with any remaining deferred offering costs charged to the results of operations at the end of the three-year life of the Shelf Registration.
-During the three months ended March 31, 2016, the Company expensed \$0.1 million of deferred offering costs associated with the Shelf Registration as a result of the termination of the "at the market" ("ATM") offering program entered into with Cowen on November 11, 2015.
+Deferred costs associated with the Shelf Registration are reclassified to additional paid in capital on a pro-rata basis when the Company completes offerings under the Shelf Registration, with any remaining deferred offering costs to be charged to the results of operations at the end of the three-year life of the Shelf Registration.
+During the three months ended March 31, 2016, the Company expensed \$0.1 million of deferred offering costs associated with the Shelf Registration as a result of the termination of the "at the market" offering program entered into with Cowen on November 11, 2015.